AminuKano/Embedded-System-Security-/XBee System Setup & Security Audit/README.md

     <img width="80%" src="https://github.com/CS-Outreach-Session/Embedded-System-Security-/blob/main/Images/xbee_8.PNG">
 </p>

-* Next we will connect a MQ-9B sensor, responsible for CO and CH4 gas detection, to the XBEE_B.
+### Sensor Installation

-* After configuring the XBee’s, a script will be deployed to collect the readings over the network (XBEE_A to XBEE_B).
+An MQ-9B sensor, responsible for CO and CH4 gas detection, will be connected to the XBEE_B.
+After configuring the XBee’s, a script will be deployed to collect the readings over the network (XBEE_A to XBEE_B).
 The script will also handle the readings decoding and display.

 * To begin with, connect the sensor into the Grove AD2 slot on XBEE_B and power up both the devices.
 Search for them in the XCTU application and open the configuration panel.